alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 - `iam_name`
     - Type: String
-    - Description: If updating an iam account, specifies the name of the iam account.
+    - Description: If updating an IAM account, specifies the name of the IAM account.

 - `access_key`
     - Type: String